 A third-year astronomy graduate student in Department of Physics and Astronomy at Georgia State University.
-As I have a huge interest in the structure formation and chemical evolution of the Milky Way, I have been working with Dr. Sebastien Lépine to study the kinematics of K and M dwarfs in the Galactic disk and local halo using SUPERBLINK catalog and Gaia Data Release 2.
+As I have a huge interest in the structure formation and chemical evolution of the Milky Way, I have been working with Dr. Sebastien Lépine to study the kinematics of Gaia K and M dwarfs in the local Galactic halo.
 I'm a graduate astronomy lab coordinator, and a ASTR 1010/1020 lab instructor.
 I enjoy walking with a cup of coffee (or tea, occasionally), watching movies, reading books, and taking photos.

-• Ph.D. student in Astronomy, Georgia State University, the United States, 2016 - Current
+• Ph.D. candidate in Astronomy, Georgia State University, the United States, 2016 - Current

 • M.S. in Science Education, Ewha Womans University, South Korea, 2015

 • B.S. in Earth Science Education / Science Education, Ewha Womans University, South Korea, 2013

 • The kinematics and chemical properties of K and M dwarfs in the Galactic disk and local halo

 • Structure formation and chemical evolution history of the Milky Way

 Current Studies (Advisor: Sebastien Lépine)

 • The kinematics of high-velocities K and M dwarfs in the Galactic disk and local halo from SUPERBLINK and Gaia DR2

 • "Spectroscopic Survey of G and K Dwarfs in the Hipparcos Catalog.
 I. Comparison between the Hipparcos and Photometric Parallaxes", Kim, Bokyoung; An, Deokkeun; Stauffer, John R.; Lee, Young Sun; Terndrup, Donald M.; Johnson, Jennifer A., 2016, ApJS, 222, 19